opalmedapps/opal-app/README.md

 The build script is very simple and detailed instructions can be found by running the script without any arguments.

+1) Follow the instructions in the prerequisites if you haven't already
-1) Make sure you are on the correct branch (either PreProd or Prod)
+2) Make sure you are on the correct branch (either PreProd or Prod)
-2) Update the version number in the config.xml file found in your qplus project parent directory (**This will soon be a deprecated step as it will be handled by the script itself**)
+3) Update the version number in the config.xml file found in your qplus project parent directory (**This will soon be a deprecated step as it will be handled by the script itself**)
-3) Run the script with the target as first argument and version as the second argument
+4) Run the script with the target as first argument and version as the second argument

 ```
 ./buildOpal.sh prod 1.10.1
 ```

-4) The script will catch and display ALL errors and will stop the build process if any occur.
+5) The script will catch and display ALL errors and will stop the build process if any occur.

+## Deployment

+Just like building, deployment is rather tedious and has a bit of overheard when performing for the first time.
+Currently there is no deployment script, however James Brace plans on developing one to expedite and automate the process.

+### Prerequisites
+1) Follow the Prerequisites for Building
+2) Install [Fabric](https://fabric.io/kits?show_signup=true) and create an account.
+Here's [how to install the plugin for Android Studio.](https://docs.fabric.io/android/fabric/overview.html)
+3) Have an existing team member add you to the Opal Health Fabric project
+4) Open up Android Studio and/or Xcode (if using macOS) and open the projects that exist underneath the Cordova project platform directories.
+For example for Android Studio point the existing project to /path/to/cordova/project/platforms/android
+5) (**macOS ONLY**) Create an Apple Developer Account.
+You will need an existing team member to help you with this.
+Once you have an Apple Developer Account to use, you will need to configure the Xcode project with that account in order to provision and build.
+6) Make sure the Fabric app for Xcode and Android studio is properly configured.
+7) Follow Crashlytics installation in the Fabric apps (will need to do this for both Android and iOS).
+You may need an existing team member's help to set this up.

+### Deploying
+1) Follow the instructions for Building
+2) Open and login to Fabric
+3) Open Android Studio and/or Xcode
+4) In Fabric application/plugin go to builds section of your desired app
+5) Upload the built application to Fabric
+    * If on Android Studio, simply drag the APK from /build/outputs/apk
+    * If on Xcode, Archive the project and if you are logged into Fabric, the app will automatically detect the Archive and ask you to distribute.

 ## Best Practices